 - Don’t forget to learn about the basic requirements and procedures for naturalization.

-- Let us help you: Contact us in Beijing, Shenyang, Shanghai, or Los Angeles.
-Schedule a consultation with an immigration lawyer in person, by phone, or by conference call.
-Our goal is to become your trusted legal adviser.
+- Let us help you: Schedule a consultation with an immigration lawyer in person, by phone, or by video conference.

 - 1. Introduction